wlillisdev/hangman/README.md

 # Data Model

 The game uses a data base of words and hangman visuals images that are imported into python.
-The main game consists of number of methods that are called on in sequence to play the game.
+The main game consists of number of methods that are called on in sequence to run the game.
- - The player class allows the user to input name, validate player input, let the player read hangman rules, let the player make a guess, validate guess, restart game, exit game.
-    - some of the methods used  menu(),exit_game(),hangman_rules(),restart_game()
- - The main hangman game class, generates a random word from the database of words, compares players guesses to the hidden random word, records users lives & generates a hangman visual based on incorrect guesses from the imported hangman visual file.
-    - Some of the methods used  get_word(), play_hangman(),def clear()
+ - start_screen()
+    - This introduces the player to the game and asks the player to input thier name.
+ - menu()
+    - This is the main menu of the game.User can select to read game rules, play game or exit game
+ - get_word()
+    - This will select a random  word from the words_list that the player will have to guess in the game.
+ - play_hangman()
+    - Plays a game of hangman.
+Displays players lives and overall layout for user to play game.
+Selects a word from word list, Hides the word from player.
+    Checks players guesses/input against the hidden word, gives feedback if the players guess is correct or not.
+Displays the players guessed characters.
+The game deducts a life for ever and also builds a hangman visual image if the players guess is incorrect.
+Player wins is displayed if the player guesses the word before all their lives are gone.
+Game Over printed if player loses all lives before word is guessed.
+The game can be restarted or exited once the game is over.
-- Both classes also uses the print method to help the user play the game and give feedback
+- The print method is used to help the user play the game and give feedback

 # Flow Chart